Cloudslab/cloudsim/README.md

 # Download #

-The downloaded package contains all the source code, examples, jars, and API html files.
+Either clone the repository or download a [release](https://github.com/Cloudslab/cloudsim/releases).
+The release package contains all the source code, examples, jars, and API html files.

-# Installation of CloudSim
+# Installation
 **Windows**
-1) Install Java Java Development Kit(JDK) 21 o your system from [Official Website](https://www.oracle.com/in/java/technologies/downloads/#java21) as shown in [JDK Installation Instructions](https://docs.oracle.com/en/java/javase/23/install/overview-jdk-installation.html)
+1) Install Java JDK21 on your system from the [official website](https://www.oracle.com/in/java/technologies/downloads/#java21) as shown in [JDK installation instructions](https://docs.oracle.com/en/java/javase/23/install/overview-jdk-installation.html)
-2) Install Maven as shown on the [Official Website](https://maven.apache.org/install.html)
+2) Install Maven as shown on the [official website](https://maven.apache.org/install.html)
-4) Compile and Run tests in Command Prompt:
+4) Compile and Run tests using the command prompt:
   ```prompt
   mvn build
   mvn test
   ```
-5) Run an example (CloudsimExample1) in cloudsim-examples in Command Prompt:
+5) Run an example (e.g., CloudSimExample1) in cloudsim-examples using the command prompt:
 ```prompt
 mvn exec:java -pl modules/cloudsim-examples/ -Dexec.mainClass=org.cloudbus.cloudsim.examples.CloudSimExample1
 ```